Type of Journey

 Read about our travel expeditions, new destinations, new pictures, latest trip schedules

-Every year, hoards of tourists make their way to the phoenix-like Somnath temple, especially during the Kartik Purnima.
+Every year, hoards of tourists make their way to the phoenix-like Somnath temple, especially during Kartik Purnima.
 As such, Somnath is well-connected to major cities in India.
-One can reach the pilgrimage destination by road through either private vehicles or transport or luxury buses.
-Alternatively, tourists have the option of taking a train to the Veraval Railway Station located just 5 km away from Somnath.
-With a history of rising from the rubbles and a peaceful ambiance, visiting the Somnath temple is an unparalleled experience.
+One can reach the pilgrimage destination by road through either private vehicles, public transport, or luxury buses.
+Alternatively, tourists have the option of taking a train to the Veraval Railway Station, located just 5 kilometers away from Somnath.
+With a history of rising from the rubble and a peaceful ambiance, visiting the Somnath temple is an unparalleled experience.

 Nearest Airport: Rajkot/Diu

 Best time to visit: October-March

 The Somnath temple is believed to have been built by Moon Good, Soma, in reverence to Lord Shiva.
 The temple is supposedly built in gold by Soma, in silver by the Sun God, Ravi, and afterward in wood by Lord Krishna.
 It was the Solanki Rajputs that built the new temple with stone in the 11th century in Chalukya style.
 With its 50-meter-tall Shikhara, the temple’s height was imposing.
 The temple of Somnath, owing to multiple invasions by several rulers, has been destroyed and reconstructed several times over the years.
 In 1951, the last reconstruction of the temple began.

 Places of Interest: